Sereepisuth Temeeyaves: Removal from office

+Political careers

 25th National Assembly of Thailand

-Sereepisuth reemerged in the politics of Thailad, becoming a member to the House of Representative through his Party List as the first listed.
+Sereepisuth reemerged in the politics of Thailand, becoming a member to the House of Representative through his Party List as the first listed.

-Despite the previous merits received from military junta, Sereepisuth actively shows opposition to Prayuth Chan-O-Cha, the Prime Minister from another junta.
-His expression of opposition, often through stoic sarcasm and real actions, circulates sprodiacly among Thai Netizens as political dark humor.
+Despite the previous merits received from military junta, Sereepisuth actively shows opposition to Prayut Chan-o-cha, the Prime Minister from another junta.
+His expression of opposition, often through stoic sarcasm and real actions, circulates sproadicaly among Thai Netizens as political dark humor.

 The Committee on Corruption Prevention and Suppression

-Sereepisuth was nominated the chairman of the committee on corruption on corruption prevention and suppression.
+Sereepisuth was nominated the chairman of the committee on corruption prevention and suppression.

-In the post, Sereepisuth actively engages in anti-corruption, especially agaianst the government party's affiliations.
-Among his list of investigations were Sira Jenjaka and Pareena Kraikupt, fellow committee members from the Palang Pracharath Party who had been known to 'actively pester' him,.
+In the post, Sereepisuth actively engages in anti-corruption, especially against the government party's affiliations.
+Among his list of investigations were Sira Jenjaka and Pareena Kraikupt, fellow committee members from the Palang Pracharath Party who had been known to 'actively pester' him.
 They had been deposed from the house of representative after being thoroughly debunked of their misqualifications by Sereepisuth.

+26th National Assembly of Thailand

+Sereepisuth continued his political career after the Dissolution of Parliament.
+The result of 2023 Thai general election saw Thai Liberal Party not receiving enough vote for one full party list member, but nonetheless enough for partial round-up, granting Sereepisuth a seat in the House of Representative as the sole member of his party.
+On May 22 that year, before the results were certified by the Election Committee, Sereepisuth, as the leader of his party, signed a historical memorandum of understanding with seven other parties, led by Move Forward Party and Pheu Thai Party, forming a coalition that aspired to form the new government.
+On July 4, Sereepisuth approved Pita in his nomination to be the next prime minister, an approval that had been rendered futile.

+Sereepisuth's apparent political stance took a vicious turn after the Parliament failed to provide enough approval vote for Pita to become the prime minister.
+On the day the Parliament voted whether Pita could be renominated, he skipped the meeting, and shortly after, stated harsh and controversial comments against the younger people, so-called "orange dom", who are mostly voters of the Move Forward Party.
+Since then, he openly declared displeasure against the youngsters, and openly declared that he would later take legal action against them after the government is formed.

+The most devastating actions so far was when Sereepisuth targeted a certain MP from the Move Forward Party, Nakornchai Khunnarong, who had a criminal record and served prison time, more than a decade before the election, in attempt to charge for misqualifications.
+Nakornchai, in response, immediately announced to resign from his seat before any actions were taken, admitting to the record, but nevertheless claimed his innocence in the case.